 The modern SharePoint Online experience offers two templates to create a new site.
 Depending on the site’s intended purpose, you can choose to create either a:

 - Team site.
-Focused on collaboration and backed by Office 365 Groups, team sites are generally organized by department or project, and bring together a group of people working together towards a common end goal.
+Focused on collaboration and backed by Microsoft 365 Groups, team sites are generally organized by department or project, and bring together a group of people working together towards a common end goal.

 - Communication site.
 Focused on broadcasting information to a wider audience, communication sites might be used to share information with an entire organization.